enram/case-study/README.md

-# Bird migration case study
+# Bird migration case study from the Netherlands and Belgium

 ## Introduction

-This repository contains data and documentation for a bird migration case study, which focuses on **one week of intense bird migration across Belgium and the Netherlands, from April 5 to April 11 2013**.
+This repository contains data and documentation for a bird migration case study, which focuses on **one week of intense bird migration across the Netherlands and Belgium, from April 5 to April 11 2013**.

-The data for this study is retrieved by five weather radars and is very similar to the kind of data that the [European Network for the Radar Surveillance of Animal Movement (ENRAM)](http://enram.eu/) wants to retrieve at a European scale.
+The data for this study are retrieved by five weather radars and is very similar to the kind of data that the [European Network for the Radar Surveillance of Animal Movement (ENRAM)](http://enram.eu/) wants to retrieve at a European scale.
 Being able to process and visualize this type of data would allow researchers to study and understand animal migration at a continental scale.

-The case study data were [visualized in a flow visualization](http://enram.github.io/bird-migration-flow-visualization/viz/) by LifeWatch INBO as a proof of concept.
-Participants of the [Bird migration visualization challenge & hackathon](http://enram.challengepost.com/), organized by ENRAM on 25-27 March 2015, will have the opportunity to visualize these data in other interesting ways.

-## Story

 [Read more about the case study](story.md)